 Our strategy is based on developing and managing profitable base metals projects for the benefit of all of our stakeholders

-Central to our strategy is maintaining low cost operations.
+Central to our strategy is maintaining low cost and safe operations.
 We have consistently remained in the lowest cash cost quartile for copper production at Kounrad and are confident that our copper equivalent costs, including zinc and lead production from Sasa, will remain highly competitive by industry standards.